Nobusuke Kishi: Early life and career

 In 1925, the Ministry was split into the Ministry of Agriculture and Forestry and the Ministry of Commerce and Industry, with Kishi becoming part of the latter.
 In 1926–27, Kishi traveled around the world to study industry and industrial policy in various industrialised states around the world, such as the United States, Germany, and the Soviet Union.
-Besides the Soviet Five-Year Plan, which left Kishi with an obsession with economic planning, Kishi was also greatly impressed with the labor management theories of Frederick Winslow Taylor in the United States, the German policy of industrial cartels, and the high status of German technological engineers within the German business world.
-Kishi became known as one of the more prominent members of a group of "reform bureaucrats" within the Japanese government who favored a statist model of economic development with the state guiding and directing the economy.
+Besides the Soviet Five-Year Plan, which left Kishi with an obsession with economic planning, Kishi was also greatly impressed with the German policy of industrial cartels, and the high status of German technological engineers within the German business world.
+Kishi became known as one of the more prominent members of a group of "reform bureaucrats" within the Japanese government who favored a statist model of economic development with the state guiding and directing industry.

 Kishi was a trusted subordinate of Shinji Yoshino, his senior in the ministry.
 Following Yoshino's appointment as vice minister in December 1931, Kishi steadily rose to prominence.
 He was named chief of the industrial policy section in January 1932, chief of the documents section in December 1933, and ultimately chief of the Industrial Affairs Bureau in April 1935.
 In March 1936, Gōtarō Ogawa became the Minister of Commerce and Industry.
 Ogawa was opposed to the faction within the Ministry represented by Yoshino and Kishi.
-Seeking to remove them from their positions, he pressured Kishi to accept a post in Manchukuo, where the Kwangtung Army were requesting his services, while Yoshino was offered the presidency of a public corporation in Tohoku.
+Seeking to remove them from their positions, he pressured Kishi to accept a post in Manchukuo, where the Japanese Kwangtung Army was requesting his services, while Yoshino was offered the presidency of a public corporation in Tohoku.
 Both Kishi and Yoshino left the Ministry in September 1936.

 Economic manager of Manchukuo

-In the "Manchurian Incident" of September 1931, the Japanese Kwantung Army seized the Chinese region of Manchuria ruled by the warlord Zhang Xueliang (the "Young Marshal") and turned it into a puppet state called "Manchukuo".
+In the "Manchurian Incident" of September 1931, the Kwantung Army seized the Chinese region of Manchuria ruled by the warlord Zhang Xueliang (the "Young Marshal") and turned it into a puppet state called "Manchukuo".
 Although nominally ruled by Puyi, who had been the last emperor of the Qing dynasty, Manchukuo was in practice a Japanese puppet state and colony.
 All of the ministers in the Manchukuo government were Chinese or Manchus, but all of the vice ministers were Japanese, and these were the men who really ruled Manchukuo.
 From the start, the Japanese Army sought to turn Manchukuo into an industrial powerhouse in support of the Japanese Empire and carried out a policy of forced industrialization.
 Reflecting the military's ideas about the "national defense state", Manchukuo's industrial development was focused completely upon heavy industry such as steel production for the purposes of arms manufacture.